 And make sure you head for dinner quite early as during the trip it appeared that the Highlands shut down by 930pm in the month of April!

-Best Things to do in the Scottish Highlands – Don’t miss the top of the UK
+Don’t miss the top of the UK

 So I thought that the top of the UK was John O’Groats – turns out it depends on how you define top.
 The most northernly part of mainland Britain (very specific) is actually Dunnet Head.
 So obviously that needed to be visited.
 However, to be complete we also felt we needed to head to John O’Groats as well.
 They’re conveniently close together but there is a lot more going on at John O’Groats.

 I’ve travelled a lot and I have to say the Scottish Highlands is one of the most stunning places I have ever visited.
 The strangest thing is how often I was the only person around – it feels like there are places here that should be teaming with tourists.
 We can thank the Scottish weather for that!
 Don’t let the weather put you off though because it will change within the hour!

 Looking for a hotel in Fort William in the Scottish Highlands?
 Check out the top 10 hotels in Fort William here

 Looking for flights to Inverness?
 Click here for some great deals